Cobra Kai: Home media

 During the show's time on YouTube Red, Cobra Kai was not released on DVD, but once the show made its move to Netflix, Sony Pictures released the first and second seasons in a "Collector's Edition" DVD set on November 24, 2020 in the United States.
 In 2022, Sony Pictures released the third season in January and the fourth in September, both in the United States.
+Sony Pictures released the fifth season in September 2023 in the United States.